munechika-koyo/smartdoor_host/README.md

 ```
 This script also registers the service of database backup which is automatically executed every week.
 A backup file is created in the home directory.
 The default user name is `pi`, so the backup file is created as `/home/pi/smartdoor_backup.tar`.
+If you would like to change the user name, edit `User` name at the `service/*.service` files.

 If you would like to start these services manually, excute the following command:
 ```bash